nextstrain/ncov-ingest/README.md

 See the output of `./bin/trigger ingest` or `./bin/trigger rebuild` for more information about authentication with GitHub.

 ## Updating manual annotations
-Manual annotations should be added to `source-data/annotations.tsv`.
+Manual annotations should be added to `source-data/annotations_gisaid.tsv`.
 A common pattern is expected to be:

  1. Run <https://github.com/nextstrain/ncov>.
  2. Discover metadata that needs fixing.
- 3. Update `source-data/annotations.tsv`.
+ 3. Update `source-data/annotations_gisaid.tsv`.
- 4. Push changes to `master` and re-download `metadata.tsv`.
+ 4. Push changes to `master` and re-download `metadata_gisaid.tsv`.

 ## Required dependencies
 Run `pipenv sync` to setup an isolated Python 3.6 environment using the pinned dependencies.